OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 - An Excel add-in with the same features and is configured to share the same runtime across the task pane, function command, and custom function, has *two* runtimes.
 A shared runtime can open only one dialog at a time.
 - An Excel add-in with the same features, except that it has no dialog, and is configured to share the same runtime across the task pane, function command, and custom function, has *one* runtime.
 - An Outlook add-in that has the following features has as many as *four* runtimes.
-Runtimes can't be shared in Outlook.
+Shared runtimes aren't supported in Outlook.

   - A task pane
   - A function command
-  - An event-based task or spam reporting feature
+  - An event-based task or integrated spam reporting feature
   - A dialog (A dialog can be launched from either the task pane or the function command, but not from an event-based task.)

 ## Share data across runtimes